Ulla Winblad

-Ulla Winblad was a semi-fictional character in many of Carl Michael Bellman's musical works.
+Ulla Winblad is a semi-fictional character in many of Carl Michael Bellman's musical works.
 She is at once an idealised rococo goddess and a tavern prostitute, and a key figure in Bellman's songs of Fredman's Epistles.
+The juxtaposition of elegant and low life is humorous, while allowing Bellman to convey a range of emotions.
+Ulla Winblad has been called "one of the really great female figures in Swedish literature".
 The character was partly inspired by Maria Kristina Kiellström (1744–1798).